derdalab/liga/figures/README.md

 ### Using the R Scripts:
 All script contained in currect folder and sub-folder(s) should be downloaded together.
-Each R script generates the figure corresponding to its file name.
+Each R script generates a PDF in the parent directory with the figure corresponding to its file name.